bisdn/bisdn.github.io/developer_guide.md

 Then take the ONL platform init code and transcribe it to bash.
 There are a few things to look out for:

-We do not load any of the I2C drivers on x86 platforms automatically, so you will need to manually do that in your script.
+We do not load any of the I<sup>2</sup>C bus drivers on x86 platforms automatically, so you will need to manually do that in your script.
 Due to the way the ONL platform code works, the load order is important, as it influences the numbers assigned to the buses.